 When Ocasio decided to run for congress, she wanted to know more about non-voting New Yorkers who had the right to vote.
 She was concerned with why they felt left out and how she could be the candidate to change that.
-She sought these people out in her district (the Bronx and Queens) and started knocking on doors to hear them out.
-Giving people who have completely given up on politics an opportunity to speak about what was really on their minds.
+She sought these people out in her district and started knocking on doors to hear them out.
+This gave people who have completely given up on politics an opportunity to speak about what was really on their minds.

-Not much later, Ocasio-Cortez defeated Joseph Crowley in the Democratic Primary to represent NY-14.
-Republicans anticipated she would lose although Crowley has never had an opponent.
-Meanwhile, his defeat turned her into an overnight sensation.
+This fall Ocasio-Cortez, a newcomer to politics, defeated Joseph Crowley in the Democratic primary to represent district 14.
+He has served the district since 2013 without anyone running against him.
+His defeat turned her into an overnight sensation.
 It was one of the most surprising voter turnouts and political upsets for Republicans.

 Alexandria Ocasio-Cortez (Dem. candidate for NY-14) and Alyssa Perez (Editor of StayBlooming.com)

-Her success, though, can be highly attributed to her one-on-one interactions with everyday people.
-She made herself available on-foot, on social media, at rallies, at marches, and in support of those at events all over New York City.
+Ocasio was personable and candid, replying to all of the questions with ease.
+Before running for Congress, she was “a waitress with no healthcare.”
+Some have attributed her success to her one-on-one interactions with everyday people.
+She has made herself available on-foot, on social media, at rallies, at marches, and at events all over New York City.

 Alexandria Ocasio-Cortez has been on foot, knocking from door-to-door, and listening to her neighbors.
 Now they are following her as she paves her way to success.

 Make a note to vote on November 6th!